-Proxus supports flexible authentication strategies to fit both standalone machines and enterprise domains.
-By leveraging the advanced security sub-system, Proxus can integrate with multiple identity providers simultaneously.
+Proxus supports flexible authentication strategies for both standalone installations and enterprise environments.
+When the corresponding authentication settings are enabled, the platform can integrate with multiple identity providers.

 Standard (Local Database) is the only provider enabled by default in the standard Docker/Linux distribution.